Despite failures, U.S. likely to continue raids to free hostages

 "I think you have to try" to mount rescues, Riedel said.
 The message it sends, he said, is "one, we're not going to pay, and two, the hostage-takers are at great risk."

-(Additional reporting by David Rohde; Editing by Eric Walsh and Bernadette Baum)
+(Additional reporting by David Rohde in New York and Steve Holland in Washington; Editing by David Storey and Tom Brown)